The Forbidden Dance

-Nisa (Laura Harring) is a native princess of a northern Brazilian tribe who comes to Los Angeles to stop an American corporation from destroying her rainforest home.
-With her is tribal shaman Joa (Sid Haig), who uses black magic to get past the company guards and see the chairman of the corporation, resulting in his arrest.
+Plot

-Left to fend for herself in Los Angeles alone, Nisa, with the help of Carmen (Angela Moya), finds work in a Beverly Hills mansion as the servant of an uptight couple whose son, Jason (Jeff James), lives only to dance.
-After spying on Nisa as she dances provocatively in her bedroom, Jason takes her out to a club.
-She is rejected by Jason's friends, and he is berated by his parents for dating the help.
+Nisa is a native princess from a northern Brazilian tribe who travels to Los Angeles to stop an American corporation from destroying her rainforest home.
+Accompanying her is the tribal shaman Joa, who uses black magic to bypass the corporation's guards and confront its chairman, leading to his arrest.

-Nisa runs away and gets a job at Xtasy, a sleazy dance joint/brothel, as a dance partner for male customers.
-Jason's friends visits the club and want to dance with Nisa, but Nisa refuses to dance with them.
-One of Jason's friends (Kenny Johnson) becomes sleazy towards her and she knees him in the groin.
-Later, the friends tell Ashley (Barbra Brighton), Jason's girlfriend, and she runs back and tells Jason his little girlfriend is a sleaze working at Xtasy.
-He becomes morose, turns away from his buddies and Ashley, and goes to Xtasy to try to take Nisa out of the place.
-A bouncer beats up the would-be rescuer and prepares to deflower Nisa, but Joa walks in and magically stuns the attacker, which clears the place.
+Alone in Los Angeles, Nisa finds work in a Beverly Hills mansion with the help of a woman named Carmen.
+She becomes a servant for a strict couple whose son, Jason, lives to dance.
+After secretly watching Nisa dance in her room, Jason takes her to a club.
+There, she is rejected by his friends, and Jason is scolded by his parents for dating someone from the staff.

-The shaman then heads back to the tribe, while Nisa and Jason, now in love, prepare for a dance contest, hoping to speak out about the plight of the rainforest when they are showcased on TV.
+Nisa leaves and takes a job at Xtasy, a seedy nightclub and brothel, working as a dance partner for male customers.
+When Jason's friends visit the club and try to dance with her, Nisa refuses.
+One of them becomes aggressive, and she defends herself.
+Later, the group tells Jason's girlfriend, Ashley, who accuses Nisa of being a sleaze.
+Jason distances himself from his friends and Ashley, then goes to Xtasy to rescue Nisa.
+A bouncer assaults him and attempts to force himself on Nisa, but Joa arrives and uses magic to incapacitate the attacker, clearing the venue.

-They win the contest, but the corporation's head stooge, Benjamin Maxwell (Richard Lynch), kidnaps Nisa afterwards.
-Jason finds them and helps Nisa to escape but twists his ankle, ruining their chances of performing on the show.
+Joa returns to the tribe, while Nisa and Jason, now in love, prepare for a televised dance contest, hoping to use the platform to raise awareness about the destruction of the rainforest.

-Luckily, Joa shows up backstage, heals Jason's wound, and the dance goes ahead as planned.
-The crowd loves them, Nisa's king father joins on stage, they start a boycott against the destruction of the rainforest, and everyone gets into the Lambada.
+They win the contest, but the corporation's enforcer, Benjamin Maxwell, kidnaps Nisa.
+Jason rescues her but injures his ankle, threatening their chance to perform on the show.
+Just in time, Joa reappears backstage and magically heals Jason.
+The performance goes ahead, the audience embraces them, Nisa's father joins them on stage, a boycott is launched against the corporation, and everyone celebrates with the Lambada.